virtualtextilesresearchgroup/Woven-Sketching-Tool/README.md

 This step is not necessary for all workflows, but may be helpful in experimental / improvised workflows, or quickly updating a design to observe the resulting changes.

-Each light-green relay contains a path mask that will produce the set of points defined in step 2.
+The cluster has three outputs: sets of points defined by the curves from step 2.
 Each dark-green relay indicates the behavior of point pairs in that set.
-By default, the 3 selection sets are connected to their corresponding behaviors.
+By default, the 3 sets are connected to their corresponding behaviors.
 Connecting them in a different order may modify the design's relaxed state.

 <img src="images/image07.png" width=600>